-As we approach the holiday season, it’s becoming more pressing to pay attention to CDC guidelines for safe travel.
+As we approach the holiday season, paying attention to CDC guidelines for safe travel is becoming more pressing.

 In years past, our biggest concern was booking the right flight or requesting enough time off from work to accommodate our plans.
 Now, travel safety has taken on a whole new meaning.